alexanderenrique/alexanderenrique.github.io/docs/general/Today-I-Learned.md

 ### 08/30/2025
 - Seems obvious now, but you can't just use any old MOSFET or transistor for high side or low side switching.
 - The LED screen I have only has control over LED power, so I'll have to PWM the high side.
 No control over ground - used in [[Smart-T-Bird]] display control
-- Learned abut BJTs vs MOSFETs.
+- Learned about BJTs vs MOSFETs.
 So many different kinds and types of doping and everything else

 ### 08/29/2025
 - You can use an ESP32 C3 with CAN, you just need a module that goes from SPI to CAN.
 Lots of these modules already exist and have the transmitter built in. - used in [[Smart-T-Bird]] CAN bus communication

 ### 08/28/2025
-- Temportary Voltage Spike diodes and how they work.
+- Temporary Voltage Spike diodes and how they work.
 They're like blow off valves for high instantaneous voltage spikes.
-I'll need to put one infront of my buck converter in my display - used in [[Smart-T-Bird]] power management
+I'll need to put one in front of my buck converter in my display - used in [[Smart-T-Bird]] power management

 ### 08/27/2025
 - Google cloud shell and how to set up cron jobs to turn the VM on an off.
 No need for it to stay on all the time just to run a job a couple times a day! - used in [[NEMO Merger]] automation